Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

   teaser: /assets/images/classes/rogue/mirage-dancer/header.jpg
 ---
 Trained in both subtle magic and sleight of hand, a Mirage Dancer slips unseen between moments, vanishes in plain sight, and reappears where least expected.
 Whether vanishing behind a ripple of heat, escaping pursuit through illusory doubles, or seeming to teleport across the battlefield, they master the art of being where danger is not.

+# Mirage
+Starting at 3rd level, you can use your bonus action to turn invisible at the same time as an illusory duplicate of yourself appears instead of you.
+This lasts until the start of your next turn, or until you attack, cast a spell, or lose concentration (as if you were concentrating on a spell).
+This effect also ends early if another creature touches your illusion, or if you touch another creature.

+If you're at the same position as your illusion when this effect ends, you can assume the same pose of your illusion to appear like you've been there all along.
+Otherwise, it would seem like you've teleported to your current position.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

+{% comment %}
+Grants advantage on one attack and allows repositioning.
+Very fragile form of invisibility.
+{% endcomment %}

+# Subtle Draw
+Also starting at 3rd level, you can use your Mirage feature when you draw or sheath a finesse weapon in order to make it seem to have teleported to or from your hand.
+You can also do so with items weighing no more than 5 lb. that you are keeping on your person, such as in a pocket or on a belt.
+This doesn't expend a use of the feature.

+# Trick of the Light
+Starting at 9th level, when you use your Mirage feature and end the effect by willingly dropping concentration on it before the end of your turn, no use is expended.

+Additionally, while you are invisible, your movement doesn't provoke opportunity attacks.

+{% comment %}
+Effectively the same as taking the Disengage action, but allows for unlimited use out of combat.
+{% endcomment %}

+# Stationary Shift
+Starting at 13th level, when you use your Mirage feature and move less than 5 feet before the effect ends, no use is expended.

+{% comment %}
+Can be used each turn to gain advantage on an attack, similar to Arcane Trickster's Versatile Trickster feature.
+Competes with Cunning Action and means you can't disengage.
+{% endcomment %}

+# Greater Misdirection
+Starting at 17th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
+Once you do so, you can't do it again until you finish a short or long rest.